THE HUB TEAM

 Meet the Hub Team

-Mirjam Röder is a Reader at the Energy and Bioproducts Research Institute (EBRI) at Aston University.
-Her research interests focus on bioenergy sustainability including environmental, social and economic aspects.
+Professor Mirjam Röder is Director of the Supergen Bioenergy Hub and the Energy and Bioproducts Research Institute (EBRI) at Aston University.

-Within the Supergen Bioenergy Hub Mirjam leads research on sustainability trade-offs of bioenergy deployment and scale-up to enable innovation, economic growth and societal benefits.
+As well as her role as Principal Investigator and Director of the Supergen Bioenergy Hub, Mirjam leads research on sustainability trade-offs of bioenergy deployment and scale-up to enable innovation, economic growth and societal benefits.

 Email: m.roeder@aston.ac.uk